IDEAS-Watersheds/ideas-watersheds.github.io/software-ecosystem/doi-best-practices.md

 DOE CODE is a DOE maintained software service for DOE funded code projects.
 It provides archiving, searching and discover of scientific and business software.
 DOE CODE is run by the Office of Scientific and Technical Information (OSTI).
 DOE CODE can generate DOI numbers but does not have the GitHub integration support of Zenodo so for GitHub projects we recommend Zenodo for generating DOI's.
 We recommend creating entries at DOE CODE for the primary software projects even if you are using Zenodo.
 For project not using GitHub DOE CODE provides both archiving and DOI generation for file uploads.

+<h3>Zenodo</h3>

-<h3>Setting up Zenodo</h3>
+<h4>Setting up Zenodo</h4>

 Since Zenodo is widely used there are a large number of tutorial videos and websites with tutorials documenting how to use Zenodo.
-This video provides a nice overview of Zenodo and how to manually upload files and generate a DOI for them:  https://www.youtube.com/watch?v=S1qK_TA52e4
+This video provides a nice overview of Zenodo and how to manually upload files and generate a DOI for them [How to upload data to Zenodo for open science?](https://www.youtube.com/watch?v=S1qK_TA52e4)

-Zenodo maintains a help page with additional useful information here: https://help.zenodo.org/
+Zenodo maintains a help page with additional useful information here [Zenodo Help](https://help.zenodo.org/)

-<h3>Integration of Zenodo and GitHub</h3>
+<h4>Integration of Zenodo and GitHub</h4>

 Automation can make the process of DOI generation and archives easy and saves extra manual steps in your release process.
 The integration of Zenodo and GitHub is extremely simple.
 You can log into Zenodo using your GitHub credentials, select repositories to enable DOI generation and DOI's will be generated automatically for every GitHub software release.
 The entire setup for a project will likely take no more than an hour or two.
 Most of that time will be editing the metadata for the project, setting up the Zenodo/GitHub integration is trivial.

 Again there are many videos and guides available online.
-This video demonstrates how easy the GitHub intregration setup is: https://www.youtube.com/watch?v=gp3D4mf6MHQ
+This video demonstrates how easy the GitHub intregration setup is [How to make open-source code citable with GitHub and Zenodo?](https://www.youtube.com/watch?v=gp3D4mf6MHQ)

-Here is an tutorial article with the same information if you prefer text: https://emilio-berti.github.io/idiv-git-introduction/21-github_zenodo/index.html
+Here is an tutorial article with the same information if you prefer text [Connecting GitHub with Zenodo](https://emilio-berti.github.io/idiv-git-introduction/21-github_zenodo/index.html).

-<h3>Zenodo Setup Suggestions</h3>
+<h4>Zenodo Setup Suggestions</h4>

 One issue with a DOI for software is a DOI is normally a reference to a single specific document/file.
 This feature is important for repeatability, you need the exact version used.
 However software is constantly changing so there is value in having a DOI for software project that isn't tied to a specific version when you need a general reference to the project.
 Zenodo supports this with a DOI that is created for the software project and a DOI that is for each release.
 The general DOI will take you to the latest version and previous versions are shown in a side panel.